 Can I bandit the race?
 And, if I do, what happens?

-No, and if you do, you will be put on a watch list and not permitted to participate in any FLRC races in the future, period.
-Bandits create a huge hassle for the volunteers who are trying to keep track of the number of runners who are out on the course.
+No, and if you do, you will be put on a watch list and not permitted to participate in any FLRC races in the future.
+Bandits create a huge hassle for the volunteers and timers who are trying to keep track of the number of runners who are out on the course.
 Bandits use up aid that has been paid for and accounted for registered runners.
 They also create big safety problems.

 Is the Finger Lakes Fifties 50-miler a Western States qualifier?